ghiscoding/excel-builder-vanilla/docs/theming-tables.md

 ## Theming Tables

-Every once in a while you need a table theme that isn't available from the custom themes.
+Every once in a while you need a table theme that isn't available from the Custom Themes.

 ```ts
 import { ExcelBuilder, Table } from 'excel-builder-vanilla';